Visa Inc.: Visa Data Shows Boost in Tourism in France as the Olympic Games Paris 2024 Comes to a Close

+VISA DATA SHOWS BOOST IN TOURISM IN FRANCE AS THE OLYMPIC GAMES PARIS 2024 COMES TO A CLOSE

-- 42% more tourists traveled to Paris in the first week of the Olympics, with US Visa cardholders representing the largest share of visitors (72%, year-on-year increase)
+- 42% more tourists traveled to Paris in the first week of the Olympic Games, with US Visa cardholders representing the largest share of visitors (72%, year-on-year increase)

-- Significant increase in travelers to other cities hosting Olympic events, including Lille, Saint-Etienne and Marseille
+- Significant increase in travelers to other cities hosting Olympic Games events, including Lille, Saint-Etienne and Marseille

 - Biggest spend came from fans who attended the competitions compared to those who did not

-As the Olympic Games Paris 2024 ended with the Closing Ceremony yesterday, Visa, the Official Payment Technology Partner of the Olympic and Paralympic Games, issued further data revealing the positive impact of the Games on tourism and spending in France.
-Not only did Paris attract 42% more Visa cardholders in the first week of the Olympic Games than in the same period in 2023, but other cities hosting Olympic sports also saw significant increases in visitors and spending, especially among fans who attended the competitions.
+As the Olympic Games Paris 2024 ended with the Closing Ceremony yesterday, Visa, the Official Payment Technology Partner of the Olympic and Paralympic Games, issued further data revealing the positive impact of Paris 2024 on tourism and spending in France.
+Not only did Paris attract 42% more Visa cardholders in the first week of the Olympic Games than in the same period in 2023, but other cities hosting Olympic Games events also saw significant increases in visitors and spending, especially among fans who attended the competitions.

 - Other Paris 2024 host cities benefited from the Olympic Games, with Lille seeing a 188% increase in visitors, Saint-Etienne 150%, and Marseille 48%

-- Visa cardholders from the US are largest share of visitors from any country with a 72% year-on-year growth, followed by Latin America (+62%) and Asia Pacific (+57%)
+- Visa cardholders from the US are the largest share of visitors from any country with a 72% year-on-year growth, followed by Latin America and the Caribbean (+62%) and Asia Pacific (+57%)

-- In Europe, fans from the UK (+53%) and Germany (+53%) showed a strong interest in attending the Games
+- Visa cardholders from Europe also traveled to France, including the UK (+53%) and Germany (+53%)

-- Parisians didn't flee the city as previously expected.
-Number of Parisians traveling overseas remained consistent with the previous year, with a minor uptick (from 4% to 5%) in Parisians traveling outside of Paris during the Olympic Games

-- Visa cardholders spent more in Paris than in the previous year, with the UK leading the year-on-year growth with a 42% increase in their spending, followed by Latin America (+34%) and US (+32%)2
+- Visa cardholders spent more in Paris than in the previous year, with the UK leading the year-on-year growth with a 42% increase in their spending, followed by Latin America and the Caribbean (+34%) and US (+32%)

-- Visa cardholders who attended Games competitions spent 24% more than those who did not, with 39% of European fans (excluding France) spending more3
+- Visa cardholders who attended Paris 2024 competitions spent 20% more than those who did not, with 39% of European fans (excluding France) spending more

-- The most significant year-on-year increase in spending levels in Paris was seen in theatres museums +205%, restaurants +67%, food and grocery +54%, retail goods +53%, fast food restaurants 53%4
+- The most significant year-on-year increase in spending levels in Paris was seen in restaurants +49%

-Charlotte Hogg, Chief Executive Officer of Visa Europe, said: "Our data shows a significant boost for the Parisian economy from hosting the Games.
-Paris has consistently been the most visited city in the world, but I'm sure that the amazing experience of being in the city for the Games or watching the events at the many iconic venues from far will draw many more visitors in the years to come.
-As a proud partner of the Olympic and Paralympic Games, Visa has enabled seamless and secure payments for the visitors who came to Paris, and we're delighted to have played our part in making this Olympic Games a truly unforgettable experience."
+Charlotte Hogg, Chief Executive Officer of Visa Europe, said: "Our data shows a boost for the Parisian economy from hosting the Olympic Games.
+Paris has consistently been one of the most visited cities in the world, but I'm sure that the amazing experience of being in the city for the Olympic Games or watching the events at the many iconic venues from afar will draw many more visitors in the years to come.
+We're delighted to have played our part in making the Olympic Games Paris 2024 a truly unforgettable experience."

-Visa has launched the Visa Go app to connect spectators and tourists with local businesses during the Games.
+Visa has launched the Visa Go app to connect spectators and tourists with local businesses during Paris 2024.
 Visitors can download the Visa Go App here: https://go.paris.visa.com/home

 About Visa Inc.